chef/automate/components/docs-chef-io/content/automate/ha.md

 - Provisioning Infrastructure.
 (Optional, if already manually done)
 - Deployment of services on the provisioned infrastructure.
   - Installation of *PostgreSQL*, *OpenSearch*, *Chef Automate*, and *Chef Infra Server* will be done in this step.

+### Cloud Deployment using Azure

+The two-step deployment process is as shown below:

+- Provisioning Infrastructure: Manually provision the infrastructure
+- Deployment of services on the provisioned infrastructure (follow the [On-premise Deployment steps](/automate/ha_onprim_deployment_procedure/)).
+  - Installation of *PostgreSQL*, *OpenSearch*, *Chef Automate*, and *Chef Infra Server* will be done in this step.
+- Only File System Backup and Restore is supported.

+### Cloud Deployment using Google Cloud Platform (GCP)

+The two-step deployment process is as shown below:

+- Provisioning Infrastructure: Manually provision the infrastructure
+- Deployment of services on the provisioned infrastructure (follow the [On-premise Deployment steps](/automate/ha_onprim_deployment_procedure/)).
+  - Installation of *PostgreSQL*, *OpenSearch*, *Chef Automate*, and *Chef Infra Server* will be done in this step.

 ## Performance (Benchmarking)